 Condition no. Condition Timing Responsibility Reference within this SEMP i.
-Records of any meteorological condition monitoring; During the works Built Section 7.6 Records of any management measures implemented as a result of adverse, windy weather conditions; and During the works Built Section 7.6 iii.
+Records of any meteorological condition monitoring; During the works Built Section 7.6 ii.
+Records of any management measures implemented as a result of adverse, windy weather conditions; and During the works Built Section 7.6 iii.
 Records of air quality and dust inspections undertaken.
-N/A 14.1 a The following waste objectives will apply to construction: Minimise waste throughout the project life-cycle; Waste management strategies for off-airport works will be implemented in accordance with the Waste Avoidance and Resource Recovery Act 2001 management hierarchy as follows: Avoidance of unnecessary resource consumption; Resource recovery (including reuse, reprocessing, recycling and energy recovery); and Disposal.
-Consistent with the Western Sydney Airport Waste and Resource Construction Environmental Management Plan, waste management strategies for on-airport works will also be aligned with the NSW Waste Avoidance and Resource Recovery Strategy under the NSW Waste Avoidance and Resource Recovery Strategy under the NSW Waste Avoidance and Resource Recovery Strategy under the NSW Waste Avoidance and Resource Recovery Act 2001; and For on-airport works, the Sydney Metro Western Sydney Airport Waste and Resource Recovery Act 2001; and During the works Built Table 6-1, SE 34 to SE 37
+N/A 14.1 a The following waste objectives will apply to construction: Minimise waste throughout the project life-cycle; Waste management strategies for off-airport works will be implemented in accordance with the Waste Avoidance and Resource Recovery Act 2001 management hierarchy as follows: During the works Built Table 6-1, SE 34 to SE 37

 Condition no. Condition Timing Responsibility Reference within this SEMP detail all the waste management objectives and will be consistent with the WSA Waste and Resources CEMP including all appendices to the CEMP.
 14.1 b Targets for the recovery, recycling or reuse of construction waste, and beneficial reuse of spoil will be provided by the Principal Contractor.
 During the works Built Table 6-1, SE 37 Section 7.4 14.2 a On-airport management of waste and resources will be achieved through the implementation of the SMWSA Waste and Resources CEMP and Principal Contractors will develop and implement a Waste Management Plan for all off-airport works.
-Both plans will include as a minimum: The waste management mitigation measures as detailed in the planning approval documentation; The responsibilities of key project personnel with respect to the implementation of the plan; Waste management monitoring requirements; A procedure for the assessment, classification, management and disposal of waste in accordance with Waste Classification Guidelines; and SMWSA Waste and Resources CEMP not applicable (works are not on-airport) Waste Management Plan to be developed prior to works for implementation throughout Built Not applicable to SEMP - Refer to HSE Management Plan 14.2 b Principal Contractors will undertake the following waste monitoring as a minimum: vi.
+Both plans will include as a minimum: i.
+The waste management mitigation measures as detailed in the planning approval documentation; ii.
+The responsibilities of key project personnel with respect to the implementation of the plan; iii.
+Waste management monitoring requirements; iv.
+A procedure for the assessment, classification, management and disposal of waste in accordance with Waste Classification Guidelines; and v.
+Compliance record generation and management.
+SMWSA Waste and Resources CEMP not applicable (works are not on-airport) Waste Management Plan to be developed prior to works for implementation throughout Built Not applicable to SEMP - Refer to HSE Management Plan 14.2 b Principal Contractors will undertake the following waste monitoring as a minimum: vi.
 Weekly inspections will include checking on the waste storage facilities on site; and During the works Built Table 6-1, SE 37 Section 7.4

-Condition no. Condition Timing Responsibility Reference within this SEMP All waste removed from the site will be appropriately tracked from 'cradle to grave' using waste tracking dockets.
+Condition no. Condition Timing Responsibility Reference within this SEMP vii.
+All waste removed from the site will be appropriately tracked from 'cradle to grave' using waste tracking dockets.
 14.2 c Principal Contractors will report all necessary waste and purchasing information to Sydney Metro as required for Sydney Metro to fulfil their WRAPP reporting requirements.
 During the works Built Table 6-1, SE 37 14.2 d Compliance records will be retained by the Principal Contractors in relation to waste management including records of inspections and waste dockets for all waste removed from the site.
 During the works Built Table 6-1, SE 37